We'll see about Inter move, says Barcelona star Vidal

 The midfielder stated in October that he was not happy to be a back-up to Ernesto Valverde's first team and would have to assess his options if his role did not change.

-Vidal reportedly stormed out of training after being told he would not be in the first XI for the Clasico on December 18, although he then marked only his fourth LaLiga start of the season against Deportivo Alaves on Saturday with a goal.
+Vidal reportedly stormed out of training after being told he would not be in the first XI for the Clasico on 18 December, although he then marked only his fourth LaLiga start of the season against Deportivo Alaves with a goal.

 Inter are said to be interested in a January deal for the 32-year-old, who previously enjoyed huge success under Antonio Conte at Juventus, but he is not prepared to rush into any decision.